yonice7/bore/README.md

 ### 2. Add Script
 - Open Scriptable → Tap **+** → Create new script
 - Copy `scriptable.js` content → Paste into script
-- Name it "Biblical Calendar"
+- Name it the way you want, I just go by "bore"

 ### 3. Configure
 Update `jsonUrl` in the script to point to your JSON file location.